monishamanchem/Exam-System/README.md

 ├── UserService.java
 ├── QuestionBank.java
 ├── DBConnection.java
-└── model/
+├── model/
-    ├── Question.java
+│ ├── Question.java
-    └── User.java
+│ └── User.java

-*How to Run:
+---

+## How to Run

-Install Java and MySQL on your system.
+1. Install Java and MySQL on your system.

-Create a MySQL database and tables as per the schema below.
+2. Create the required MySQL database and tables (schema below).

-Update your database connection settings in DBConnection.java.
+3. Update your DB credentials in `DBConnection.java`.

-Import the project into your IDE (IntelliJ/Eclipse).
+4. Import the project into IntelliJ/Eclipse.
+5. Run `LoginPage.java` to start the application.

+---